PratheepaJ/bootLong/README.md

 bootLong implements the block bootstrap method inference for longitudinal microbiome data.

-bootLong strats with a `phyloseq` object and returns the confidence interval and adjusted p-values for the differential abundance analysis.
+bootLong strats with a `phyloseq` object and returns the confidence intervals and adjusted p-values for the differential abundance analysis.

 The input `phyloseq` must have the count data.